-The accompanying financial information as of September 30, 2012 and for the three months ended September 30, 2012 and 2011, is unaudited and includes all adjustments (consisting only of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the condensed financial information set forth therein in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+The accompanying financial information as of December 31, 2012 and for the three and six months ended December 31, 2012 and 2011, is unaudited and includes all adjustments (consisting only of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the condensed financial information set forth therein in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with US GAAP have been omitted as permitted by regulations of the Securities and Exchange Commission.
 The interim results are not necessarily indicative of results to be expected for the full fiscal year.
 The balance sheet amounts as of June 30, 2012 were derived from the audited financial statements.
 These unaudited condensed financial statements should be read in conjunction with the audited financial statements for the year ended June 30, 2012 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.

-The Company has incurred significant losses and negative cash flows from operations since its spinoff from its former parent, Integrated BioPharma, Inc., in August 2008.
-As of September 30, 2012, the Company's accumulated deficit was approximately \$33,389,000 and it had cash used in operating activities of approximately \$1,290,000 and \$1,228,000 for the three months ended September 30, 2012 and 2011, respectively.
+Since its spinoff from Integrated BioPharma Inc., in August 2008, the Company has incurred significant losses and negative cash flows from operations.
+As of December 31, 2012 the Company's accumulated deficit was approximately \$34,460,000 and it had cash used in operating activities of approximately \$2,694,000 and \$2,012,000 for the six months ended December 31, 2012 and 2011, respectively.
 The Company has historically financed its activities through the sale of common stock and warrants.
-Through September 30, 2012, the Company has dedicated most of its financial resources to investing in its iBioLaunch[TM] platform, advancing its intellectual property, and general and administrative activities.
-Cash on hand as of September 30, 2012 was approximately \$4,276,000 and is expected to support the Company's activities through the end of the second calendar quarter of 2013.
+Through December 31, 2012, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, advancing its intellectual property and general and administrative activities.
+Cash on hand as of December 31, 2012 was approximately \$2,819,000 and is expected to support the Company's activities through the end of the second calendar quarter of 2013.

-These matters raise substantial doubt about the Company's ability to continue as a going concern.
-These financial statements were prepared under the assumption that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of that uncertainty.
+The history of significant losses, the negative cash flow from operations, the limited cash resources currently on hand and the dependence by the Company on its ability (about which there can be no certainty) to obtain additional financing to fund its operations after the current cash resources are exhausted raises substantial doubt about the Company's ability to continue as a going concern.
+These condensed financial statements were prepared under the assumption that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.